 Ways to Add More Halloween Fun to the Serving Area

-For a simply fall autumnal treat board, you can’t go wrong pumpkins, gourds and jack o’lanterns.
+For a simply fall autumnal treat board, you can’t go wrong with pumpkins, gourds and jack o’ lanterns.
 Add paper or fabric leaves along the table tops and stick to a warm color palate of orange, brown and yellow.

 Instructions for Mini Halloween Treat Tray